amir-khoshdel-louyeh/federated-learning-simulator/README.md

     - **Data Partitioning:**
        - Choose between `IID` (default) and `non-IID` data partitioning for clients.
 Non-IID simulates more realistic federated settings where each client may have data from only a subset of classes.
     - **Run All Algorithms:**
-       - Use the `Run All Algorithms` button to execute all implemented algorithms (FedAvg, FedOpt, FedPer, FedProx, FedSGD) with the selected parameters and partitioning strategy.
+       - Use the `Run All Algorithms` button to execute all 7 implemented algorithms (FedAvg, FedOpt, FedProx, FedNova, SCAFFOLD, Clustered FL, Personalized FL) with the selected parameters and partitioning strategy.
     - **How to use:**
        1. Select the desired algorithm or choose `Run All Algorithms`.
        2. Set the number of clients, rounds, local epochs, and batch size.